NBA Christmas games: Teams and players

 After Nike became the uniform provider in 2017, no Christmas-themed uniforms were produced.
 Instead, NBA teams playing on that day wore either "City" or "Statement" alternate uniforms.
 During the 2018–19 season, a few teams wore a fifth alternate known as "Earned" uniforms; these were given as a reward for making the 2018 NBA playoffs.
 In 2023, the snowflake patch returned to the back of the NBA uniforms; however, with the exception of the Miami Heat who wore their "Statement" red uniform, teams playing on that day wore either the primary "Association" or "Icon" uniforms.
 That trend continued in 2024, except no team wore alternate uniforms on that day.
+In 2025, the Cleveland Cavaliers and the Dallas Mavericks wore their "Classic" edition uniforms, while the Denver Nuggets wore their "City" uniform.

 The Miami Heat have the best highest Christmas Day win percentage.

 Memorable moments

 The NBA Christmas Day contests have featured some of the most memorable games ever played.
 Bernard King scored 60 points for the New York Knicks in 1984.
 Patrick Ewing helped the Knicks come back to beat the Celtics after trailing by 25 points in 1985.
 He then beat Michael Jordan and the Bulls on a last-second jumper in 1986.
 Scottie Pippen performed a last-second block in 1994.

 The first showdown featuring Kobe Bryant and Shaquille O'Neal as opponents occurred on Christmas in 2004.
 2009 and 2010 featured faceoffs between LeBron James and Kobe Bryant.
 Phil Jackson becoming the fastest coach to win 1,000 games (it happened on December 25, 2008).
 In 2021, LeBron James became the all-time Christmas Day scorer with 422 points, surpassing Kobe Bryant, who scored 383 points.

 As a result of a lockout in 2011, Christmas Day was also the season opener.
 ESPN/ABC analyst Jeff Van Gundy talked about that day, saying, "It's a different opening day than has ever happened in the past and Christmas Day games have always been a big day for the NBA.
 This unique situation combined with the unveiling of a championship banner for the Mavericks in a finals rematch, and then to see the Lakers and the debut of Mike Brown as head coach, those things are all going to be very compelling."